Easy Sourdough Bread Recipe

 What is Sourdough Bread?

-In complex terms, there are hundreds maybe thousands of ways to combine flour, water, starter, salt to get to a loaf of bread and there are volumes written about it.
+In complex terms, there are hundreds maybe thousands of ways to combine flour, water, and salt to get a of loaf of bread and there are volumes written about it.

 This is why I’m sharing this.
-If you’re new to sourdough, this is a great place to start.
+If you’re new to sourdough, this is a great place to start and you will have a way to make sourdough bread without intimidation for the rest of your life.

 This is a high hydration recipe, meaning a more water in the recipe.
 High hydration results in bigger holes and we want bigger holes (a more open crumb) in our sourdough.
 I used to follow the book’s exact high hydration recipe, but I wasn’t getting the bread I wanted.
 It was a very good loaf of bread, but didn’t have the exact interior I was looking for.